Shopify/app_profiler/README.md

 config.app_profiler.server_enabled = true
 ```

-Alternatively, the server can be directly started with:
+Alternatively, the server can be directly started by passing in a logger as follows:

 ```
-AppProfiler::Server.start
+AppProfiler::Server.start(logger)
 ```

 The default duration (in seconds), for requests without a duration parameter, can also be